marnelfr/ai_intro/mit/dl_intro.md

 <p align="center"><img src="./images/z_formula.png" width="200px"/></p>

-If we want to get two outputs neron network, we only have to create a second perceptron, so we'll have two neurons instead of one.
+If we want to get two outputs neuron network, we only have to create a second perceptron, so we'll have two neurons instead of one.
 They will use the same inputs but **because their weights are different**, they'll produce two different outputs: